kellyjonbrazil/jellex/README.md

 ![Tests](https://github.com/kellyjonbrazil/jellex/workflows/Tests/badge.svg?branch=master)
 ![Pypi](https://img.shields.io/pypi/v/jellex.svg)

-# Jello Explorer (Work in Progress)
+# Jello Explorer
 TUI to filter JSON and JSON Lines data with Python syntax

-## This project is currently a working proof of concept and is still in progress.

-Here is a video of the current progress: https://youtu.be/9VCXjINa74E
+Here is a video of `jellex` in action: https://youtu.be/9VCXjINa74E

 Jello Explorer (`jellex`) is a Text User Interface program to interactively process JSON and JSON Lines at the console using Python syntax. `jellex` uses [`jello`](https://github.com/kellyjonbrazil/jello) on the back-end to run the queries.